sanjar91/INSuRE-notSURE/milestone-3.md

 First, we recalculated the inter-rater reliability.
 Following additional research, we learned that the IRR calculation is significantly more reliable when there are more items being measured with it.
 As a result, we altered our methodology to calculate IRR over the entire set of controls instead of individual controls to get a better idea of the degree to which we agreed overall.

 With our new IRR calculation, we used the Fleiss' Kappa calculation.
-The Fleiss Kappa was chosen because of it's strength in measuring IRR among more than two raters.
+The Fleiss Kappa was chosen because of its strength in measuring IRR among more than two raters.
 According to [1], the Fleiss Kappa is calculated using the function

   ![equation](http://bit.ly/2VhWuFK)